 Juliette and Jérémie (i.e. The loyal two-thirds of the Wine Sibling empire) have worked hard for all these years to maintain the family’s vineyard and in comes Mr. I-Need-To-Explore-The-World to criticise their methods of making wine, caring for their father and managing their property, despite leaving the town behind him years ago from a supposed lack of compassion to his upbringing.
 It is a relatable irritation to anyone who has worked on a project with a flaky student or co-worker, grinded through the hard work to hit that goal or score that grade, only to have this mythical dropkick return to take all the credit.

 However, the additional relationships in the Wine Siblinghood are a little more hit and miss.
 Jean, having left girlfriend Alicia (María Valverde) and son Ben in Australia, gives a heartfelt performance expressing the anguish of long-distance phone calls and maintaining a relationship across the globe, while Juliette’s love interest with a fruit picker seems slapped into the plot to provide a failed dynamic in her character’s progression.
 Hopefully, filmmakers can learn that women do not always need to have a male love interest to offer depth in character.

-	Despite the minor flaws in filler subplots, the raw emotion in the Wine Siblings’ contentions for continuing a legacy helps create a simple yet effective piece of cinema, boosted by captivating performances by Marmaï, Girardot and Civil.
+Despite the minor flaws in filler subplots, the raw emotion in the Wine Siblings’ contentions for continuing a legacy helps create a simple yet effective piece of French cinema, boosted by captivating performances by Marmaï, Girardot and Civil.
 Back to Burgundy is a great exploration of character for anyone who has experienced power imbalance in their life, with displays of passive acceptance (Jérémie), aggressive passion (Jean) and uncertain self-confidence (Juliette).